Sensirion/arduino-i2c-different-buses-example/README.md

     SEK-SCD41 B - Pin 3 to ESP32 5V (Sensor supply voltage, red cable)
     SEK-SCD41 B - Pin 4 to ESP32 Pin 16 (SDA, green cable)

-What we have to remember for the configuration in the software later is the pins we used for the second I2C Bus, namely pin 17 for I2C clock (SCL) and pin 18 for I2C data (SDA).
+When configuring the software later on, it is important to remember the pins allocated for the second I2C bus.

-You can also follow the wiring diagram:
+Specifically, we used pin 17 for the I2C clock (SCL) and pin 18 for the I2C data (SDA).

-The ESP32 DevKitC Board does make sure that GPIO lines are pulled to high state.
-So you do not manually wire or configure Pull Up resistors for the pins you are going to use.
+The ESP32 DevKitC Board ensures that GPIO lines are automatically pulled to a high state.
+Therefore, there is no need to manually wire or configure pull-up resistors for the pins you intend to use.

-For the ESP32 on Arduino IDE Platform there is a predefined instance of "TwoWire" named "Wire" which is configured for the default I2C Bus on pins 21/22.
+We are using the Arduino ESP32 platform, which includes the "Wire" library, that is already configured for the default I2C bus on pins 21/22.
-We can use this instance without any modification for the sensor attached to the "I2C Bus A" (default I2C Bus).
+We can use the Wire instance without any modification for the sensor attached to the "I2C bus A" (default I2C bus).

-For the "I2C Bus B" we need to configure a custom "TwoWire" instance.
+For the "I2C bus B" we need to configure a custom "TwoWire" instance.
 There is a predefined instance named "Wire1" we can configure to use the pins we defined with the following lines of code within the `setup()` function:

 ```
 const int sda_B = 16;